dfeferman/app.medicstar/medicstar-app/README.md

 ### 2. Order Management

 - **Order Transfer**: Automatically transfer Shopify orders to Business Central.
-Order name ()
+Order name (example: OS 0001) is set as Externe Belegnr.
-- **Contact Management**: Create and manage contact records in BC in case the contact does not exist
+- **Contact Management**: Create contact records in BC in case the contact with given email and provided phone number does not exist.
 - **Customer Groups:** By default, the app sends a selected customer group or "ONLINESHOP" to Business Central.
 For orders shipped to Germany, the customer group is determined by a selection made on the cart page.
 For orders shipped to Austria or the Netherlands, the app overrides this default and assigns a specific customer group based on whether taxes are included.
+- **Shipping data**: Each order has extra line item with delivery carier with ID V001
+- **Promo code**: If Promo code was used the extra line with ID G1000 and descount amount is added to line items

 ## Architecture